 - Injuries that result in emergency care are to be reported to the employee’s supervisor or appropriate departmental contact ASAP.

-- The employee’s supervisors or departmental contact will be responsible for notifying Risk Management or Environmental Health & Safety (EH&S) if the employee is admitted as an inpatient to a hospital so the appropriate action can be taken.
+- The employee’s supervisors or departmental contact will be responsible for notifying Risk Management or Environmental Health & Safety (EH&S) if the employee is admitted as an inpatient to a hospital so that appropriate action can be taken.